lgngrvs/logangraves.com/posts/wrong-but-useful.md

 - Logical and mystical ways of thinking are fully distinct — they aren't incompatible, they are simply *entirely separate modes of thought*.
 Puzzling over the logic of ineffable beauty that you experience is , uh, incoherent.
 - Ethics and aesthetics are the same thing.

 Hopefully these ideas mean something to you, and you can see why they might be useful as higher realizations outside the context of philosophy of language.
-In any case, I think the picture theory of language is very wrong (or at least highly incomplete); Wittgenstein himself later in his career seemed to change course in his ideas entirely, and by the writing of *Philosophical Investigations* held views about language that were essentially *antithetical*
+In any case, I think the picture theory of language is very wrong (or at least highly incomplete); Wittgenstein himself later in his career seemed to change course in his ideas entirely, and by the writing of *Philosophical Investigations* held views about language that were essentially *antithetical* to those he seemed to express in the *Tractatus*.

 The *Tractatus* helped me recognize other things that just aren't currently coming to mind immediately; it might well be the book (if you can call it a book) that has had the most significant impact on my thought.
 Wittgenstein in fact seems to have *intended* this ladder-like, use-and-discard method; though the precise details are not clear to me as to what exactly he intended for the realization to be.